 Rebalance the stake pool

-As time goes on, deposits and withdrawals will happen to all of the stake accounts managed by the pool, and the stake pool staker may want to rebalance the stakes.
+As time goes on, users will deposit to and withdraw from all of the stake accounts managed by the pool, and the stake pool staker may want to rebalance the stakes.

 For example, let's say the staker wants the same delegation to every validator in the pool.
 When they look at the state of the pool, they see: